bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add styles for tabs." />
 </p>

-First over here, I should open up this file here.
-So I&apos;m just going to make a new tab and open this file.
+<p>First over here, I should open up this file here.
+So I&apos;m just going to
+make a new tab and open this file.
 You can see that it looks the same as the previous one.
-I found it a little bit of the styling in here already.
+I found it a little bit of the styling in here already.</p>

-But the first thing we need to do is get these things styled and the styling forgetting these things.
+<p>But the first thing we need to do is get these things styled and the
+styling forgetting these things.
 Style is exactly the same that we did for the J query tabs.
 So you could actually go to that project and get that same styling from there.
 But over here, I&apos;m just going to come in